bcrowell/purcell/STYLE.md

 Where Purcell writes "5 amp," write "$5\ \ampunit$," and similarly for "ohm" -> \ohmunit.

-Modern units and symbols for units should be used: s, not sec; A, not amp;
+Modern units and symbols for units should be used: s, not sec; A, not amp; g, not gm;
 pF, not uuF; nm, not angstroms.
 In expressions like N.m for mechanical work, use a dot (LaTeX command \unitdot), not a dash as Purcell does (N-m).
 Hyphenate expressions like "0.05-microfarad capacitor," but not "0.05 uF capacitor."
 Use keV, not kev.
+Don't pluralize units, e.g., dyne/cm, not dynes/cm.

 Variables
 =======